 In 2018-19, the HCPC recorded 78 personal information security incidents (2017-18, 66).
 Although there was an increase in incidents overall, no incidents were reported to the Information Commissioner's Office (ICO).
+This suggests there is improved awareness around information security.
+Despite our best efforts, given the volume of data processed by the HCPC, occasional errors are made.
 Human error is the leading cause of data incidents across all sectors.
 Annual information security training is being used to address these incidents.